-Extras included on this disc are as follows: Audio Commentary with 2 critics, and interview with the director Jeff Lieberman,a documentary about “Grindhouse” cinema, 2 trailers, and a photo archive of behind the scenes shots from the directors personal collection.
+Extras included on this disc are as follows: An Audio Commentary with 2 critics.
+An and interview with the director Jeff Lieberman.
+A documentary about “Grindhouse” cinema.
+2 trailers, and a photo archive of behind the scenes shots from the directors personal collection.
 The case also features a reversible sleeve featuring both new and original artwork.

-Overall, this is a decent little slasher, and well worth tracking down, especially if you can get it for under £10.
+Overall, this is a decent little slasher, and well worth tracking down, especially as you can get it for under £10.

 Gallery: (click to enlarge)